No player may sit out two innings until every other player has sat out at least one inning.

 10 players may be used defensively (4 in the outfield equidistant apart and no closer than 15 feet from the edge of the infield prior to the ball being hit).

 A team must field at least 8 players in uniform and able to play at the start of the game (and at any time during the game) or they forfeit the game.
-When playing with 8 players, the ninth position in the lineup is taken as an out.
-However, the out cannot be taken to end an inning or the game and is carried forward to the following inning when applicable.
+The defensive team must field a catcher at all times.
+When playing with 8 or 9 players, the "open" positions can be determined by the defensive team (other than catcher), and can be changed between innings but not during an inning (no mid-inning switches).

 With the exception of pitching changes, no player may switch defensive positions in the middle of any inning unless a player gets injured or the opposing team manager agrees with the switch (ie player safety concerns).